jerrykrinock/NSOutlineViewLazinessDemo/README.md

 Result:

 Several seconds of beachballing while 1000 lines print to console.
-Only 10 items are visible in the window.
+Ultimately, only about 10 items are visible in the window.